Sky Pilots

 What

 An orienteering version of a Backyard Ultra.
-Tackle a new orienteering course every third hour until no one else is left!
+Tackle a new orienteering course every time period until no one else is left!

-These events are conducted under a special use permit issued by the USDA-Forest Service
+This event is conducted under a special use permit issued by the USDA-Forest Service, Columbine Ranger District.

 What is Orienteering?